-We don't address experimental design (e.g., how many replicates you need).

-We won't compare tools (e.g., Bioconductor vs. Seurat for single cell analysis).

-We won't cover every feature (or assumption) of the tools we do present.

-You may not be able to perform every analysis you need for your own work, particularly for complex experimental designs.
-For example, in the context of single-cell analysis, we do not cover integrating data from multiple samples.

-We present analysis as a series of linear steps.
-In practice, it's not.
-It's important to consult analysis experts when you need to and to keep track of and report what you've done.
+- We won't address experimental design (e.g., how many replicates you need). - We won't compare tools (e.g., Seurat vs. Scater for single-cell RNA-seq data pre-processing). - We won't cover pre-processing (alignment and quantification) of single-cell data. - We won't address integrating with other omics types (e.g. joint analysis of single-cell RNA-seq and ATAC-seq). - We won't cover every feature or assumption of the tools we do present, but we will try to highlight the features and gotchas that we think are relevant to most users. - You may not be able to perform every analysis you need for your own work, particularly for complex experimental designs.